YihangLin/nasa-api/README.md

 # Spacetagram
-This project was built using NASA's APOD(Astronomy Picture of the Day).
+This project was built using NASA's APOD(Astronomy Picture of the Day) API.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Basic Features